STLC MODEL

 - Constantly Changing Technology;

-- Possible huge number of users during initial website launch;
+- Possible huge number of users during initial website

 - Inability to control the user's running environment;